USPTO Examiner LEE ANDREW P - Art Unit 1691

 Prosecution Timeline

-The median time to disposition (half-life) for applications examined by LEE, ANDREW P is 31 months.
-This places the examiner in the 34% percentile for prosecution speed.
-Prosecution timelines are slightly slower than average with this examiner.
+The median time to disposition (half-life) for applications examined by LEE, ANDREW P is 40 months.
+This places the examiner in the 23% percentile for prosecution speed.
+Applications take longer to reach final disposition with this examiner compared to most others.

 Interview Effectiveness

-Conducting an examiner interview provides a +25.0% benefit to allowance rate for applications examined by LEE, ANDREW P. This interview benefit is in the 75% percentile among all examiners.
-Recommendation: Interviews are highly effective with this examiner and should be strongly considered as a prosecution strategy.
-Per MPEP § 713.10, interviews are available at any time before the Notice of Allowance is mailed or jurisdiction transfers to the PTAB.
+Conducting an examiner interview provides a +12.0% benefit to allowance rate for applications examined by LEE, ANDREW P. This interview benefit is in the 47% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness